rsdoiel/Artemis/README.md

 ---------------------

 The following modules are not portable to Project Oberon are implemented specifically for a targetted compiler.
-They will eventually be renamed to include the "art" prefix.

-[Unix](obnc/Unix.obn) (will be renamed to artUnix) provides access to some Unix/C facilities.
+[artUnix](obnc/artUnix.obn) provides access to some Unix/C facilities.

 - `Exit(exitCode : INTEGER);` will cause a program to exist with the given POSIX exit code.